 JW: Yeah, it's the 2016 election.
 Regardless of the outcome, and the outcome was horrific, but at the same time maybe reflective of where and who we are in America—not a healthy grounded place.
 But the ways in which decisions were being made about the quality of any given candidate were being manipulated as a bunch of absolute bullshit set on fire passing as insight and information.
 The only way that any individual could navigate through all that and come out on the other side with a clear perspective, was to be highly critical and highly skeptical of almost every bit of data that was coming there way and most of us don't do that.
 So we're easily swayed by misinformation that was either unintended or was specifically intended by certain domestic or international forces that were working to sew chaos and disfunction.
 I don't know how it gets worse than that.
 That, for me, has really been the scum bottom of the barrel.

-Photo courtesy of Universal Pictures Content Group.
+Photography by: Photo courtesy of Universal Pictures Content Group.